nicktagliamonte/In-the-City/README.md

 ### Phase 6: Working Demo
 Keep adding individual game elements in a "test data" format.

 - **GAME STATE MODIFICATIONS**
-  - Organize all my files (method calls and such, the ordering of methods).
   - How does the technologist learn new spells?
-  - Put a hint in the (room? game state? player inventory?).
-    - Make sure the hint is usable.
-Regeneration is the next step.
-    - Hint command needs to be updated, as does `player.java` `useHint`.
   - Put timed events in the game.
-    - Start with hint regeneration.
-    - How about health regeneration as well?
+    - How about health regeneration
       - Party member health also needs to regen.
     - Have some kind of clock tick that calls to random events periodically.
       - Or have those events result from player movement.
 Decide here.